Surgical Procedures: Breast Reconstruction

 What are the major types of breast reconstruction available?

 There are 3 major types of breast reconstruction.
-The first is a tissue expander/implant reconstruction.
-The second uses your own tissues, typically from the abdomen and sometimes from other parts of the body including the buttock or thighs.
-The third option is a combination of the 2 methods using your own tissue from the back (the latisimus muscle) in combination with an implant.
+The first is implant based reconstruction.
+The second uses your own tissues called autologous reconstruction, typically from the abdomen and sometimes from other parts of the body including the buttock or thighs.
+The third option is a combination of the 2 methods using your own tissues and/or muscle in combination with an implant.

 I am interested in implant reconstruction.
 What is involved?

 After the skin heals from the mastectomy, at about 3-4 weeks, you will begin the process of tissue expansion.
-This means that you will need to come into the office on a weekly or every other week basis.
-At your office visit, a small needle will be inserted through the skin in the chest wall and into the valve in the tissue expander.
+This means that you will need to come into the office typically on a weekly (or to your surgeon’s preference based on your treatment plans) for expansion or "fills".
+At your office visit, a small needle will be inserted through the skin in the chest wall and into a valve of the tissue expander.
 A small amount of saline is added at each visit.
-The chest muscle and skin are slowly stretched to accommodate the appropriate sized implant.
-Once your tissue expanders have the correct amount of saline in them you will need to wait at least 4 weeks to allow the skin to stretch and then you will be scheduled for the next surgery.
-If you need to have chemotherapy, the next stage is delayed until at least 4 weeks after chemotherapy is done.
+The chest skin and/or muscle are slowly stretched to accommodate the appropriately sized implant.
+Once your tissue expanders have the adequate amount of saline in them you will need to wait about one month to allow the skin and/or muscle to stretch before the exchange surgery.
+If you need to have chemotherapy, your exchange surgery will be delayed until at least 4 weeks after chemotherapy is done.
+If you need radiation treatment, this could impact the scheduling of your exchange surgery.

-In the second stage we will go in through the same incision on the breast, remove the tissue expander and place implants.
-This can be either silicone (gel) or saline filled implants.
-Both types of implants are made of a silicone shell, the difference is what the implants are filled with.
+In the second stage (exchange surgery), your surgeon will likely go in through the same incision on the breast, remove the tissue expander and place implants.
+You have the options of either silicone (gel) or saline filled implants.
 Both are safe and approved by the FDA.
-Your surgeon will help you to make the choice of permanent implants that are best for you.
-This surgery does not require an overnight stay in the hospital and recovery takes about 1-2 weeks with lifting restrictions that may be longer.
+However, there are potential risks associations with all implants that your surgeon will review with you.
+Your surgeon will help you choose the best implant for you.
+This is a same-day surgery with minimal recovery time although you may have lifting restrictions for 4 or more weeks after surgery.

-Implant reconstruction process typically takes at least 4-6 months, possibly longer depending on the treatment plan and any revision surgeries.
+The implant reconstruction process typically takes at least 4-6 months or longer depending on the treatment plan and any additional revision surgeries.

 Do my implants last forever?